Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_param_table.rst

   * - address1
     - Address (Reported)
-    - [Call center integration only] &nbsp;Customer's street address as given to the call center (first line).
+    - [Call center integration only] Customer's street address as given to the call center (first line).

   * - address2
     - Address 2 (Reported)
-    - [Call center integration only] &nbsp;Customer's street address as given to the call center (second line).
+    - [Call center integration only] Customer's street address as given to the call center (second line).

+  * - advertiser_call_fee_localized
+    - Fees
+    - Advertiser Telecommunications fee associated with transaction

   * - advertiser_campaign_id
-    - @@Advertiser Campaign ID (Invoca ID)
+    - Advertiser Campaign ID (Invoca ID)
     - The Invoca identifier of the campaign.

   * - advertiser_campaign_id_from_network
-    - @@Advertiser Campaign ID
+    - Advertiser Campaign ID
-    - The Campaign ID from the network as set on the @@advertiser campaign.
+    - The Campaign ID from the network as set on the advertiser campaign.

   * - advertiser_campaign_name
-    - @@Advertiser Campaign
+    - Advertiser Campaign
     - Name of the campaign.

   * - advertiser_payin_localized
-    - Payout
+    - Earned
-    - Amount paid in by @@advertiser
+    - Amount paid in by advertiser

-  * - advertiser_promo_line_description
-    - Promo Number Description
-    - Additional details about the transaction source

   * - affiliate_call_volume_ranking
-    - @@Affiliate Volume Ranking
+    - Affiliate Volume Ranking
-    - Network ranking of @@affiliate's call volume (0 to 5, and -1 being 'new').
-Blank if no @@affiliate.
+    - Network ranking of affiliate's call volume (0 to 5, and -1 being 'new').
+Blank if no affiliate.

   * - affiliate_campaign_id_from_network
-    - @@Affiliate Campaign ID
+    - Affiliate Campaign ID
-    - The Campaign ID from the network as set on the @@affiliate campaign.
+    - The Campaign ID from the network as set on the affiliate campaign.

   * - affiliate_commissions_ranking
-    - @@Affiliate Commissions Ranking
+    - Affiliate Commissions Ranking
-    - Network ranking of @@affiliate's commissions (0 to 5, and -1 being 'new').
-Blank if no @@affiliate.
+    - Network ranking of affiliate's commissions (0 to 5, and -1 being 'new').
+Blank if no affiliate.

   * - affiliate_conversion_rate_ranking
-    - @@Affiliate Conversion Rate Ranking
+    - Affiliate Conversion Rate Ranking
-    - Network ranking of @@affiliate's conversion rate (0 to 5, and -1 being 'new').
-Blank if no @@affiliate.
+    - Network ranking of affiliate's conversion rate (0 to 5, and -1 being 'new').
+Blank if no affiliate.

   * - affiliate_id
-    - @@Affiliate ID (Invoca ID)
+    - Affiliate ID (Invoca ID)
-    - The Invoca identifier of the @@affiliate
+    - The Invoca identifier of the affiliate

   * - affiliate_id_from_network
-    - @@Affiliate ID
+    - Affiliate ID
-    - @@Affiliate ID from the network as set on the Invoca @@affiliate.
+    - Affiliate ID from the network as set on the Invoca affiliate.

-  * - affiliate_name
+  * - bundled_destination_ids
+    - Bundled Destination Ids
+    -

-    - @@Affiliate
+  * - bundled_destination_ids_from_network
+    - Bundled Destination Ids From Network
-    - Name of the @@affiliate
+    -

   * - call_center_call_id
     - Call Center Call Id
-    - [Call center integration only] &nbsp;The unique identifier assigned to the call by the call center
+    - [Call center integration only] The unique identifier assigned to the call by the call center

+  * - call_outcome_custom_parameter_1
+    - Call Outcome Custom Param 1
+    -

+  * - call_outcome_custom_parameter_2
+    - Call Outcome Custom Param 2
+    -

+  * - call_outcome_custom_parameter_3
+    - Call Outcome Custom Param 3
+    -

   * - call_outcome_description
     - Call Outcome Description